-For the people of the Katanga province, DRC, Pamoja Tujenge will build self-sufficiency in health, education and agriculture in an environmentally sustainable manner.
+For the people of the Katanga province, DRC, Pamoja Tujenge is helping to build self-sufficiency in health, education and agriculture in an environmentally sustainable manner.

 Did you know that 33% of the African population suffers from malnutrition?
 Less than 50% of Africa’s population has access to hospitals or doctors.
 The majority of rural African communities don’t have access to safe water.
 The average life expectancy is 41 years.
 Only 57% of African children are enrolled in primary education, and only one of three children complete school.
 One in six children die before the age of 5.
 Less than one person out of five has electricity.

-We are committed to building health clinics, schools and farms that will be staffed by local people.
-Health clinics will provide medical care in the areas of malnutrition, malaria, sexually transmitted diseases and general health and well-being.
+We are also working on setting up a health clinic which will provide medical care in the areas of malnutrition, malaria, sexually transmitted diseases and general health and well-being.

 Get involved!
 Write to us at email@example.com.